 Chapter 1: Exploiting the Power of Large Enterprise Data Warehouses

 For professionals that have been working with databases, data warehouses and reporting applications, the dramatic and inevitable growth of the data that you must manage comes as no surprise.
 The amount of information that businesses store grows explosively from year to year.
 In 2007, more than 280 exabytes of data were generated.
 That’s 10% more than anyone predicted.
-And enterprises are responsible for storing and securing 85% of that data (
+And enterprises are responsible for storing and securing 85% of that data (source: IDC).
+To make strategic use of that information is the challenge faced by information architects and database engineers in every segment of the economy.

 Read more from this series